Table of Contents

 Introduction

 The goal of this template is to provide a way to write very condensed indexes typically for courses with multiple books.
-It takes advantage of LaTeX indexing by using a .idx
+It takes advantage of LaTeX indexing by using a .idx file for organizing the index entries.
+The way this template can be used is by directly editing the .idx file.

 See folder

-for some real-life indexes which have already desmontrated their effectiveness.
+examplesfor some real-life indexes which have already desmontrated their effectiveness.

 Here is an example preview: